Staff and Leadership

 Staff

-Emily Ballentine Erb accepted First and Central’s offer to be our Director of Music Ministries.
-She will begin her duties starting July 21, 2025.
+Emily Ballentine Erb will begin her duties starting July 21, 2025.
 Emily grew up in Wilmington and graduated from Dickinson High School.
 With a piano performance degree from James Madison University and a Master in Music Education from Columbia, she is now completing a second Masters degree at Indiana University, this time in Organ Performance and Sacred Music.

-Ballentine Erb has provided worship service music in Bloomington, IN; Indianapolis, IN; Conshohocken, PA; and Manhattan, NYC.
+Emily has provided worship service music in Bloomington, IN; Indianapolis, IN; Conshohocken, PA; and Manhattan, NYC.
 As a singer, Emily has sung with several choirs, including the Mendelssohn Chorus of Philadelphia.
-As an educator, Ballentine Erb has taught music at schools in Manhattan, Rosemont (PA), and Bryn Mawr (PA).
+As an educator, she has taught music at schools in Manhattan, Rosemont (PA), and Bryn Mawr (PA).
 She was an associate instructor in piano at Indiana University.
 Emily is an advocate of the Kodály and Orff music teaching methods.
 She also has Community Theater experience.

 Emily has experience as an arts administrator.
 She worked with Colbert Artists Management in New York City and with the Delaware Symphony Orchestra here in Wilmington.